ng-Classic/ng-classic/aio/content/tutorial/index.md

-# Angular Classictutorials
+# Angular Classic tutorials

 This section contains tutorials to help you get started developing applications with Angular.

-## First App Tutorial - Angular ClassicHomes
+## First App Tutorial - Angular Classic Homes
-[First App Tutorial - Angular ClassicHomes](tutorial/first-app) gets you started with Angular The First App tutorial guides you through building an Angular Classicapp by taking you step by step through the fundamentals of building an application in Angular.
+[First App Tutorial - Angular Classic Homes](tutorial/first-app) gets you started with Angular The First App tutorial guides you through building an Angular Classic app by taking you step by step through the fundamentals of building an application in Angular.

-Learn how to use Standalone Components, Inputs, Angular Classictemplates, data binding and more.
+Learn how to use Standalone Components, Inputs, Angular Classic templates, data binding and more.

 ## Tour of Heroes
-[Tour of Heroes](tutorial/tour-of-heroes) helps you gain confidence that Angular Classiccan do whatever you need it to do by showing you how to:
+[Tour of Heroes](tutorial/tour-of-heroes) helps you gain confidence that Angular Classic can do whatever you need it to do by showing you how to:

-*   Use Angular Classic[directives](guide/glossary#directive "Directives definition") to show and hide elements and display lists of hero data.
+*   Use Angular Classic [directives](guide/glossary#directive "Directives definition") to show and hide elements and display lists of hero data.
-*   Create Angular Classic[components](guide/glossary#component "Components definition") to display hero details and show an array of heroes.
+*   Create Angular Classic [components](guide/glossary#component "Components definition") to display hero details and show an array of heroes.
 *   Use one-way [data binding](guide/glossary#data-binding "Data binding definition") for read-only data.
 *   Add editable fields to update a model with two-way data binding.
 *   Bind component methods to user events, like keystrokes and clicks.